jonathansharman/advent-of-code/README.md

 Leave out `test1`/`d01::test1` to run both parts/the entire year.

 Note that puzzle inputs are not checked into the repo.
-You'll need to manually place input files under `2020/src/input/01.txt`, etc. Since I `include_str!` the inputs into the source, solutions won't even compile until there's at least an empty input file for each day.
+You'll need to manually place an `input.txt` in each day's module, e.g. `2020/src/d01/input.txt`.
+Since these inputs are `include_str!`'d into the source code, a year's crate won't even compile unless there's at least an empty input file present for each day.

 Note also that not all of my solutions are general - some only work for my personal input file.